Find the right therapist or marriage counselor near Portland, Oregon.

 I strive to provide a safe, open space where you feel supported and understood as you begin your path towards healing and growth.
 I believe that the counseling process can provide the support, knowledge, and tools needed to bring about a healthier way of living.

-Fast Contact: Email or Call M Grace.
+Fast Contact: Email or Call Mary.

-Fast Contact: Email or Call Joseph.
+Fast Contact: Email or Call Sheryl.

 Tanuja Senthirajah, M.A.
 MFT